MNKOM9010 – Communicating Science

 In this course, you will develop the skills you need to communicate science to fellow scientists and to the public.
 Participants will discuss and explore how the writing process contributes to scientific thinking, and how writing is an essential tool for learning, discovery and communication.

 You will learn methods to generate ideas, strategies for how to draft, structure and revise a text or a presentation, and techniques to give and receive feedback from peers.
 You will learn to discuss communication theories and strategies, and use this knowledge to analyze various genres in science communication.
 You will also learn to evaluate and effectively employ visual communication in articles, online and in presentations.

 After completing this course, you are able to:

 - outline the main traditions in science communication

 - analyze, compare and evaluate genres in science communication

 - communicate your own research to a specific audience by choosing an appropriate genre and style

 - reflect on the value of communicating science as a PhD-candidate and in a future career

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

-The course has limited intake capacity.
+The course has limited intake capacity (25 participants).
 Applicants are ranked by the following criteria: